skywardmc/drill/README.md

 ## 🔄️ Updates quickly

-My goal is to keep Additive up-to-date with the latest Minecraft releases (that have Connector), providing tested builds as soon as possible.
+My goal is to keep Drill up-to-date with the latest Minecraft releases (that have Connector), providing tested builds as soon as possible.
 Although the maintenance of the pack is solely done by me, I will make every effort to release updates promptly.
 However, please note that there may be some delays due to my limited time.

 **➡️ Note:** This does not apply to snapshots most of the time.
 I do not bother as they can sometimes require lots of maintenance and come out too quickly, and Connector doesn't update to them either.
 If I recall correctly, [Simply Optimized](https://modrinth.com/modpack/sop) sometimes has updates for snapshots, so feel free to check that out if you really need them.

 ## ⚙️ How it works

-Additive utilizes a variety of optimization mods that are designed to work seamlessly together.
+Additive and Drill utilize a variety of optimization mods that are designed to work seamlessly together.
 Many of these mods have been adjusted to provide improved performance beyond their standard settings, and this has proven to be effective.
 It's important to note that, compared to some other modpacks, Additive may be more aggressive in its optimizations and can sometimes result in instability.
 However, these instances are rare and the overall result will be an improvement in performance compared to other modpacks.
-To replicate the features of OptiFine, Additive uses mods such as LambDynamicLights, LambdaBetterGrass, Zoomify, Iris, CIT resewn, and many others.
+To replicate the features of OptiFine, Additive and Drill use mods such as LambDynamicLights, LambdaBetterGrass, Zoomify, Iris, CIT resewn, and many others.

 ## 🐛 Reporting Issues